 Singing Rock isn’t the most popular brand in climbing gear, but the Czech company is known for producing some quality products.
 The Penta is no exception, and with a price tag $30 to $70 less than other helmets in its weight category, is one of the best values on this list.
 We don’t like that it only comes in one size, but the Penta is light, provides good all-around coverage, and is comfortable enough to wear all day.

 The Singing Rock Penta is made of the same budget-friendly combination of EPS and polycarbonate as many helmets on the market.
 Like the Mammut Wall Rider and Petzl Sirocco, it shaves weight by using webbing for its suspension system, which does make adjusting the fit a bit of a bear.
-But what’s most impressive is that the Penta is just $10 more than the nearly 4-ounce-heavier Black Diamond Half Dome above, and $30 less than the popular BD Vector below.
+But what’s most impressive is that the Penta is just $10 more than the 4-ounce-heavier Black Diamond Half Dome and $30 less than the popular Edelrid Shield II above.
 If you don’t have a brand allegiance and want a lightweight helmet at a good price, give this bucket a serious look.

 See the Singing Rock Penta